Authored by the expert who managed and guided the team behind the Spain Property Pack

 Is short-term renting allowed in Andalusia in 2026?

-The single most important condition hosts must meet is registering their property with the Registro de Turismo de Andalucía before advertising or accepting any bookings.
+The most important condition is that the Andalusia Airbnb property must be registered with the Registro de Turismo de Andalucía before it is offered to guests.

 For a more general view, you can read our article detailing what exactly foreigners can own and buy in Spain.